SOAR Frequently Asked Questions

-Students planning to pursue a major within the College of Engineering will be assigned an EGR advisor on the second day of SOAR.
+Students planning to pursue a major within the College of Engineering will be assigned an EGR advisor at the end of SOAR.

-The advisor's name will show up in your MY UW "Student Services" window after the Fall Term begins.
+The advisor's name will show up in your MY UW "Student Services" window at the beginning of your first term at UW-Madison.
 You will leave SOAR knowing who your assigned academic advisor is and how to contact them.

 When will I register for classes?